dmartin60/Capstone/PitchDeck.md

 - A corpus sample was cleansed by folding characters to lower case, removing punctuation, numbers, links, white, space, special characters, and profanity.

-- The n-grams are used to create frequency dictionaries, used in the Shiny application to predict the next word https://en.wikipedia.org/wiki/N-gram
+- N-grams are used to create frequency dictionaries, used by the Shiny application to predict the next word https://en.wikipedia.org/wiki/N-gram

 - The sample was tokenized into Uni-Grams, Bi-Grams, and Tri-Grams.